 As the name suggests, Madhubani art or Madhubani painting is a style of Indian painting, practiced in the Mithila region of the Indian subcontinent.
 The characteristic is the eye-catching geometrical patterns.
 This painting can be done with a variety of tools.
-These include fingers, twigs, brushes, nib-pens, etc. To give our Circle Members the experience to learn about this traditionally adopted contemporary art form, Rajasthan Studio curated a special Contemporary Madhubani Workshop and invited Richa Saxena.
+These include fingers, twigs, brushes, nib-pens, etc. To give our Circle Members the experience to learn about this traditionally adopted contemporary art form, Rooftop curated a special Contemporary Madhubani Workshop and invited Richa Saxena.

 Richa Saxena is a Life Science Engineer, but delving into the world of colors always remained her favorite rejuvenation activity.
 Art for her is cathartic.
 It is bringing emotions to life on the canvas.
 As an Engineer, she was intrigued by the geometrical patterns and intricacy of this ancient art form.
 She recieved the first prize at the Indian embassy Berlin gallery, for her artwork named, ‘The Padayatra’.